castorini/anserini/docs/regressions-msmarco-passage-unicoil-noexp.md

 # Anserini: Regressions on MS MARCO Passage with uniCOIL

-This page describes regression experiments, integrated into Anserini's regression testing framework, with uniCOIL (with doc2query-T5 expansions) on the [MS MARCO Passage Ranking Task](https://github.com/microsoft/MSMARCO-Passage-Ranking).
+This page describes regression experiments, integrated into Anserini's regression testing framework, with uniCOIL (without any expansions) on the [MS MARCO Passage Ranking Task](https://github.com/microsoft/MSMARCO-Passage-Ranking).
 The uniCOIL model is described in the following paper:

 > Jimmy Lin and Xueguang Ma.
 [A Few Brief Notes on DeepImpact, COIL, and a Conceptual Framework for Information Retrieval Techniques.](https://arxiv.org/abs/2106.14807) _arXiv:2106.14807_.

+The experiments on this page are not actually reported in the paper.
+Here, a variant model without expansion is used.

-The exact configurations for these regressions are stored in [this YAML file](../src/main/resources/regression/msmarco-passage-unicoil.yaml).
+The exact configurations for these regressions are stored in [this YAML file](../src/main/resources/regression/msmarco-passage-unicoil-noexp.yaml).
-Note that this page is automatically generated from [this template](../src/main/resources/docgen/templates/msmarco-passage-unicoil.template) as part of Anserini's regression pipeline, so do not modify this page directly; modify the template instead and then run `bin/build.sh` to rebuild the documentation.
+Note that this page is automatically generated from [this template](../src/main/resources/docgen/templates/msmarco-passage-unicoil-noexp.template) as part of Anserini's regression pipeline, so do not modify this page directly; modify the template instead and then run `bin/build.sh` to rebuild the documentation.

 From one of our Waterloo servers (e.g., `orca`), the following command will perform the complete regression, end to end:

 ```
-python src/main/python/run_regression.py --index --verify --search --regression msmarco-passage-unicoil
+python src/main/python/run_regression.py --index --verify --search --regression msmarco-passage-unicoil-noexp
 ```

 ## Corpus